 Best for families on a budget

-This Red Kite buggy is very similar to the one we had when Esmae was a baby, except we had it in a hideous pink pattern.
+This Red Kite travel buggy is very similar to the one we had when Esmae was a baby, except that we had it in a hideous pink pattern.
 The Red Kite ‘Push Me 2 U’ stroller is suitable from 6 months (although I would say more like 9-10 months as tiny tots have a tendency to slide down / flop about) and has a deep padded seat so it can be easily used for older kids too.
 There are two positions, reclining and upright, and the buggy comes with a raincover and shopping basket included as well as the integrated canopy.
-It weighs just over 5kg.
+It weighs just over 5kg so it is a great option for a lightweight travel stroller.
 If you’re looking to do a one or two trips abroad each year and on a fairly tight budget I would go for this one.

 Best for twins / a baby & toddler